Independent research in behavioural science,

 The Prothean Institute is an independent research organisation dedicated to understanding the structural conditions of civilisational flourishing — and to preserving that understanding for those who come after.

-We take seriously what history demonstrates and modern institutions prefer to ignore: that civilisations are not the default condition of human organisation.
+Civilisations are not the default condition of human organisation.
 They are fragile achievements, sustained by specific cultural, developmental, and institutional conditions that can be eroded gradually and lost completely.
 The mechanisms of that erosion are not mysterious.
 They are structural, predictable, and — where identified early enough — addressable.

 We publish policy briefs, whitepapers, and analytical commentary.
 We follow evidence to uncomfortable conclusions and say so clearly.
 We do not produce output calibrated for institutional acceptability, political safety, or the comfort of any particular audience.